Skip to content

 Pull Requests

-Structure PRs around the domain change, not the technical layers touched.
-A PR that adds rate limiting should read as "add rate limiting" — not "modify three files in two directories."
+Structure PRs around the domain change.
+A PR that adds rate limiting reads as "add rate limiting" and describes itself in those terms, even when it touches several files across directories.

-- Reference related issues with "Related to" (not "Closes") when the PR partially satisfies a requirement
+• Reference related issues with "Related to" when the PR partially satisfies a requirement, and reserve "Closes" for a PR that satisfies it fully